Erdenebayar2/Higher_Inductive_Invariants/README.md

 LinearInductiveInvariantsFixedOrder("benchmark/Example4.1.sage", 5)
 ```

-The first argument is the path to the benchmark file, and the second argument is the order (r).
+The first argument is the path to the benchmark file, and the second argument is the order r.

-The function returns a quantifier-free logical formula describing all coefficient vectors belonging to (C_r(a,M)).
+The function returns a quantifier-free logical formula describing all coefficient vectors belonging to C_r(a,M).

 ### Generating Linear Higher Inductive Invariants

-Use `GenerateInvariantsFixedOrder` to generate a linear higher inductive invariant for the loop (L(a,M)):
+Use `GenerateInvariantsFixedOrder` to generate a linear higher inductive invariant for the loop L(a,M):

 ```
 GenerateInvariantsFixedOrder("benchmark/<example>.sage", r)
 ```

-The function returns one feasible coefficient vector defining a nontrivial linear higher inductive invariant of order (r).
+The function returns one feasible coefficient vector defining a nontrivial linear higher inductive invariant of order r.

-The returned vector contains the coefficients of the linear polynomial (\ell).
+The returned vector contains the coefficients of the linear polynomial .
 If no coefficient vector satisfying all constraints exists, the function returns `None`.

 #### Computing the Complete Family of All Higher Inductive invariants